MEMBERTOU (baptized Henri), chief of a Micmac band; d. 18 Sept. 1611 at Port-Royal (Annapolis Royal, N.S.).

 According to Lescarbot, Membertou was already more than 100 years old in 1607.
 This is probably an exaggeration.
-The old man stated that at a period when he was himself already married and the father of a family he had known Jacques Cartier.
-His eldest son Louis is supposed to have been 60 in 1610; and that also appears exaggerated, since all Louis’s children were then very young.
-The exploits attributed to Henri Membertou during a fighting expedition in 1607 are ill suited to a centenarian.
-In the same way the pompous titles conferred on Membertou by the French should not be taken literally.
-He commanded a small following of Micmacs who hunted and fished in the basin of the river and harbour of Port-Royal, and on the shores of St. Mary’s Bay in Nova Scotia.
-It would be unwise to give to this band a precise figure; that of 100 souls seems a generous estimate.
+Membertou stated that at a period when he was himself already married and the father of a family he had known Jacques Cartier.
+His eldest son, Louis, is supposed to have been 60 in 1610; and that also appears exaggerated, since all of Louis’s children were then very young.
+The exploits attributed to Membertou during a fighting expedition in 1607 are ill suited to a centenarian.
+Similarly, the titles conferred on him by the French should not be taken literally.
+Membertou commanded a following of Micmacs who hunted and fished in the basin of the river and harbour of Port-Royal, and on the shores of St. Mary’s Bay in Nova Scotia.
+It would be unwise to state a precise figure for the population of this band; 100 souls seems a generous estimate.
 Messire Fléché, who baptized all the Indians passing through Port-Royal, scarcely reached the number of 140 in a year.

 The chief of a band, or sagamo, assumed responsibility for directing and protecting a group of individuals and families moving about in a given area.
 No doubt there was nothing very stable about the composition of a band, since ambitious men frequently set themselves up as sagamos.
-For payment the chief received presents and a proportion of the yield from hunting and fishing.
+For remuneration the chief received presents and a proportion of the yield from hunting and fishing.
 The young people were under his authority; the married men, partly emancipated, paid him tribute.
-The sagamo was hardly any richer in consequence, since his income was used up in supporting his attendants and meeting the cost of alliances with his neighbours.
-Honour, and little else, was his chief reward.
+The sagamo was hardly any richer in consequence, since his income was used up in supporting his attendants and paying the cost of alliances with his neighbours.
+Honour was his chief reward.

-Only one example of his military bravery is known.
-In 1607 he led an expedition to the River Chouacouët (Saco) to avenge the murder of Panounias, who was both his follower and his son-in-law.
-After the usual palavers with his allies in a stockaded hut, erected near Port-Royal, the sagamo set out at the head of 400 men, according to Lescarbot, or more likely 30 or 40, as Champlain said.
+Lescarbot wrote the story of an episode that illustrates Membertou’s military valour.
+In 1607 the sagamo led an expedition to the River Chouacouët (Saco) to avenge the murder of Panounias, who was both his follower and his son-in-law.
+After the usual discussions with his allies in a stockaded hut, erected near Port-Royal, Membertou set out at the head of 400 men, according to Lescarbot, or 30 or 40 according to Champlain.
 His passage through the Abenaki country, where he had some allies, occasioned a number of skirmishes; Membertou himself approached his enemies under the pretence of friendship and trade, and then treacherously fell upon them.
 He reported that he had killed 20 men and wounded 10 or 12 others, but he brought back no prisoners; none of his men lost his life.
-The story of this episode, written by Lescarbot, appears to belong as much to the realm of fancy as to that of history.

-The fact that this Micmac sagamo was the first Indian to receive solemn baptism in New France remains his principal claim to distinction.
-Others before him had been baptized in France, only to return to their pagan customs as soon as they got back.
+Membertou was the first Indian to receive solemn baptism in New France.
+Others before him had been baptized in France and had returned to their pagan customs as soon as they got back.
 In 1610 Poutrincourt, who was destitute but anxious to get settled in Acadia in order to satisfy Henri IV’s impatience, conceived the plan of raising money in the form of gifts for the Indian neophytes.
 He landed at Port-Royal with a priest, Jessé Fléché, around 17 June, and tried to seek out the Micmacs, who were scattered for the fishing.
 He located only the Membertou family of 21 persons, who were baptized ceremoniously on 24 June.
 The sagamo received the name of the king, Henri; his wife was called Marie, like the queen; his eldest son was given the name of the dauphin, Louis, who by this date had already become Louis XIII.
-These baptisms, for which there had been no preparation, changed nothing in the behaviour of the neophytes, who preserved their pagan habits, to the scandal of the Jesuits.
+These baptisms, for which there had been no preparation, changed nothing in the behaviour of the neophytes, to the scandal of the Jesuits.

-Henri Membertou was as ignorant as the others; he did however show exceptional aptitude.
-He completely renounced the profession of shaman, and took on Christian responsibilities to the extent that he could understand them.
-When his son Actodin fell ill and all were preparing to subject him to the tribe’s traditional rites, Membertou listened without impatience to Father Biard’s reprimands and followed his instructions.
-He urged the missionaries to learn the Micmac tongue, for he earnestly desired to be catechized and thereafter admitted into their apostolate.
-His steadfast refusal to practise polygamy, a custom of the sagamos, was greatly admired.
+For his part, however, Henri Membertou completely renounced the profession of shaman, and took on Christian responsibilities to the extent that he could understand them.
+When his son Actodin fell ill and all were preparing to subject him to the tribe’s traditional rites, Membertou listened to Father Biard’s reprimands and followed his instructions.
+Earnestly desiring to be catechized and thereafter share his faith, he urged the missionaries to learn the Micmac tongue.
+He refused to practise polygamy, a custom of the sagamos.
 At the end of August 1611 Membertou, a victim of dysentery, came to Port-Royal, where Father Massé received him into his hut during Father Biard’s absence.
 The latter, when he returned on 8 September, shared with his companion the nursing of the ailing man.
 But when the old man’s wife and daughter arrived, he had to be removed from the habitation, because Charles de Biencourt refused to admit him into another part of it.
 On 16 September Membertou made his farewell speech, after having confessed his sins.
 He announced his wish to be buried with his pagan ancestors.
 Father Biard opposed this, whereas Biencourt, acting as an interpreter, agreed with the sick man.
 The Jesuit withdrew in order to make his disapproval clear, but returned to give extreme unction to the dying Indian.
 Two days later Membertou changed his mind and asked to be buried with the French.
-He died Sunday, 18 September, after vespers, and on the Monday he was given a solemn funeral.
+He died on Sunday, 18 September, after vespers, and on the Monday he was given a solemn funeral.